CesiumGS/3d-tiles/TileFormats/PointCloud/README.md

 Point cloud tiles use the `.pnts` extension and `application/octet-stream` MIME type.

 An explicit file extension is optional.
 Valid implementations may ignore it and identify a content's format by the `magic` field in its header.

+## Implementation example

+Code for reading the header can be found in [`PointCloud3DModelTileContent.js`](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Scene/PointCloud3DTileContent.js) in the Cesium implementation of 3D Tiles.